Sakura Watch, April 24, 2017 - peak bloom has begun

-Sakura Watch, April 24, 2017 peak bloom has begun but there’s more to come as each area of the park have trees in varied stages of bloom.
+Sakura Watch, April 24, 2017 - Peak bloom has begun, but there's more to come as each area of the park have trees in different stages of bloom.
 The best news for many is that even if you miss the blossoms opening now, there are still more to enjoy this following weekend!

 Its all up to the weather

 Once again the weather is the sole responsible factor in determining when the blooms occur and for how long they will last.

 Tuesday calls for light rain is forecast which shouldn't be many problems for the existing blossoms in bloom.
 The closed ones will have not to trouble to fend off the showers until it gets to a warmer weekend.
 Thursday is currently forecast as a more significant rainfall which may be responsible for knocking off many of the presently open cherry blossoms.

 When should I go and what will I see